Azure/functions-action/README.md

 A publish profile contains plain-text secrets that authenticate with your function app using basic authentication with the `scm` HTTP endpoint.

 >[!WARNING]
->Because publish profile authentication uses a shared, plain-text secret and requires you to enable basic HTTP authentication to the `scm` endpoint in your app, you should instead use more secure option like [OIDC authentication](#oidc-authentication-recommended).
+> Publish profile authentication uses a shared secret which you must manage.
+It also requires you to enable publishing credential access to the app, which is off by default and is not recommended.
+You should instead use a more secure option like [OIDC authentication](#oidc-authentication-recommended).

-To configure your workflow using the publish profile for authentication:
+To configure your workflow using the publish profile:

 1. In the [Azure portal](https://portal.azure.com), locate your function app.